 Why Most Real Estate For Sale By Owner’s Lack Success

-The typical driving force behind most for sale by owner homes (FSBO) is to save a Real Estate commission.
-Even though I am in the business of selling Real Estate I can clearly understand a home seller’s motivation to save the kind of money that is handed out in a typical sale.
+The normal driving force behind most for sale by owner homes (FSBO) is to save a Real Estate commission.
+Even though I am in the business of selling Real Estate, I can clearly understand a home seller’s motivation to save the kind of money that is handed out in a typical sale.

 While commission rates are negotiable, in most parts of Massachusetts if you are selling a home you will more than likely be paying a Real Estate commission between 4%-6% on the sale price of your property.

 On a $450,000 home a commission of 5% is $22,500.
-There is no doubt that is a lot of mullah!
-Selling a property for sale by owner however is not an a simple task and that is why most home owners end up hiring a Realtor.
-Nationally the success rate of a for sale by owner (FSBO) is very low.
+There is no doubt that is a lot of mullahs!
+Selling a property for sale by owner, however, is not a simple task, and that is why most homeowners end up hiring a Realtor.
+Nationally the success rate of a for sale by owner (FSBO) is slight.
 Over 80% of all FSBO’S end up hiring a Realtor to get the job done after unsuccessfully trying on their own.
-Why is going the route of selling without a Realtor such a difficult task?
+Why is going the route of selling without a Realtor such an arduous task?
 There are quite a few reasons why selling FSBO is a difficult task to pull off.

 The Wrong Listing Price

-Most for sale by owner properties fail to sell because of an improper list price.
+Most for sale by owner properties fail to sell because of an incorrect list price.
 I don’t care whether you have listed your home with a Realtor or have decided to go the for sale by owner route.
-If you don’t price your home correctly you stand a very slim chance of it selling in a challenging Real Estate market.
+If you don’t price your home correctly, you stand a very slim chance of it selling in a challenging Real Estate market.

-Often times people want more money for their homes because they have done some kind of recent improvement.
+Often people want more money for their homes because they have made some recent improvement.
 Unfortunately many projects for the home do not have a high return.
-For example if you replaced a roof, a septic system, or added a pool don’t expect to see much payback on the money you invested.
-Without question this is the #1 reason why Massachusetts for sale by owners fail at selling their homes!
+For example, if you replaced a roof, a septic system, or added a pool don’t expect to see much payback on the money you invested.
+Without question, this is the #1 reason why Massachusetts for sale by owners fail at selling their homes!

 Lack Of Online Real Estate Exposure

-The for sale by owner websites say something like “we will give you world wide exposure and save you thousands of dollars!”
-This could not be further from the truth.
-Just go to Google or any other major search engine and type in a local search with Real Estate keywords a buyer would commonly do for an online search.
+The for sale by owner websites say something like “we will give you worldwide exposure and save you thousands of dollars!”
+For sale by owner websites having strong search position could not be further from the truth.
+Just go to Google or any other major search engine and type in a local search with Real Estate keywords a buyer would commonly do an online search.